Concise

 20.28.1.
 Payment of the agreement of the contract fee specified in our submitted quote of the Contract Details.

 20.28.2.
-Other amounts properly due to the date of the last installment and a fair and reasonable amount up to the date of suspension or termination to reflect any work undertaken but not completed at the time of suspension or termination and payment of any license fee due under clause 10.
+Other amounts properly due to the date of the last installment and a fair and reasonable amount up to the date of suspension or termination to reflect any work undertaken but not completed at the time of suspension or termination and payment of any license fee due under clause 21.

 20.29.
-In the event that any amounts are not paid when properly due, the Architect/ Consultant shall be entitled to simple interest on such amounts until the date that payment is received at 8% of the dealing rate of the Bank of England, current at the date that payment becomes overdue, together with such costs as are reasonably incurred by the Architect/Consultant (including costs of time spent by principals, employees, and advisers) in obtaining payment of any sums due under the Contract.
+In the event that any amounts are not paid when properly due, the Architect/ Consultant shall be entitled to simple interest on such amounts until the date that payment is received at 8% of the dealing rate of the Bank of England, current at the date that payment becomes overdue, together with such costs as are reasonably incurred by the Architecture North Ltd (including costs of time spent by principals, employees, and advisers) in obtaining payment of any sums due under the Contract.

 20.30.
 We calculate interest daily based on the total amount you owe.
 We add together all the daily interest amounts in each statement period and add together your balance on your invoice date.